 Monitoring Bandwidth Usage¶

-There are several methods for monitoring bandwidth usage, with different levels of granularity.
+With pfSense® software, there are several methods for monitoring bandwidth usage, with different levels of granularity.

 Be aware that some of these packages require full disk write access and thus are not available on NanoBSD installations (typically found on CF or SD card installs).